kensanata/just-halberds/Halbardier.md

 3. Life Debt: A comrade saved you during a campaign.
 Now you owe them for your life.
 4. Injured: You were injured during a campaign, and received a medical discharge.
-The Military career is now denied to you.
+The Security career is now denied to you.
 5. Stranded: Your ride left without you or was destroyed, and you are stranded.
 Roll on the aging table.
 Roll 3d6 ≤ an attribute of your choice to escape.
 If this fails, another four years pass.
 Roll again on the aging table and try again – until you succeed or die.
+   Gain no new skills during this time.
 6. Missing in Action: During a campaign, your comms were lost, and you were never heard from again.